 All candidates for a U.S. Coast Guard unlimited license as a Third Mate or Third Assistant Engineer are required to be members of the Regiment of Midshipmen.
 The majors leading to an unlimited license, and thus requiring regimental participation, are Marine Transportation Operations, Marine Systems Engineering (License Track), Marine Engineering Technology, and Marine Engineering Operations.
-Marine Systems Engineering (Non-License Track) requires first-year students to participate in the Regiment, including the first-year cruise.
 For all other majors, membership in the Regiment is an optional but valuable experience that can help students to build job-related skills regardless of career path.